Karlovasi

 Karlovasi (Καρλόβασι) is a town, a municipal unit, and a former municipality on the island of Samos, North Aegean, Greece.
 Since the 2019 local government reform it is part of the municipality West Samos, of which it is a municipal unit and the seat.
 It is located on the northwest side of the island and it is considered the commercial center of the island.
-According to the 2011 census, the population of the municipal unit was 9,855 inhabitants.
+According to the 2021 census, the population of the municipal unit was 10,220 inhabitants.
 Its land area is 100.330 km2.
 The municipal unit shares the island of Samos with the municipal units of Vathy, Pythagoreio, and Marathokampos.

+School of Sciences of University of the Aegean

 The School of Sciences of University of the Aegean is located in the town and currently there are three academic departments: